 Q: Should you stay in the moment or instagram your adventure?

 A: I tried a bit of both.
-I posted a few pics on instagram @wanderschooling, but I also took a lot of photos that I didn’t share with the world.
-I made sure I wasn’t tethered to my phone during this experience–and I especially valued the places where there was no Internet, such as at Bonhomme, and got to disconnect.
+I posted a few pics on instagram @wanderschooling.
+But I also took a lot of photos that I didn’t share with the world.
+And I made sure I wasn’t tethered to my phone during this experience.
+I valued the places where there was no Internet, such as at Bonhomme, and got to disconnect.